1987 Asian Club Championship: Group A

 All matches were played in Riyadh, Saudi Arabia.

 Group B

 All matches were played in Kuala Lumpur, Malaysia.

 Final

-The final was scratched and Yomiuri FC were awarded the championship as Al-Hilal were unable to field a team due to nine of their starting players being chosen for the Saudi national team's preparation camp that clashed with the date fixed for the first leg.
+The final was scratched and Yomiuri were awarded the championship as Al-Hilal were unable to field a team due to nine of their starting players being chosen for the Saudi national team's preparation camp that clashed with the date fixed for the first leg.